 - Are there words that should be in both columns?

-- Boys are better at math than girls.
+- Boys are better at sports than girls.

 - Black people are really good dancers.

 - Jews and Mennonites are cheap.